ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 to encapsulate the complexity of the operations that are performed on the telescope.
-The actions are represented through classes that embed both the *code to perform the operation* and *the termination/synchronization condition*.
+The actions are represented through classes that embed both the *code to perform the operation* and *the termination/synchronisation condition*.
-All the action classes extend a common base class (:py:class:`~ska_integration_test_harness.actions.TelescopeAction`) and implement as abstract methods the procedure to perform the action and the condition to synchronize at the end of the action (if needed).
+All the action classes extend a common base class (:py:class:`~ska_integration_test_harness.actions.TelescopeAction`) and implement as abstract methods the procedure to perform the action and the condition to synchronise at the end of the action (if needed).
 From the base class they inherit:

 - the logic to execute the action;
 - the logic to log the action (if needed);
-- the logic to synchronize at the end of the action (if needed);
+- the logic to synchronise at the end of the action (if needed);
 - the fact of having a target (the wrappers - *see next section*);
 - properties like a name, the timeout, etc.